Minimum Slab Thickness for Garage & 8 Essentials for Concrete Strength

 • Local humidity level

-The slab strength requirement depends on the weight of the items that you intend to keep on the garage floor.
+The ideal garage floor thickness and the concrete strength requirements depend on the weight of the items that you intend to keep in your garage.
+This includes cars, workshop equipment, the car lift, storage racks, etc.

 Following is a quick guideline on minimum slab thickness for a garage based on vehicle weight: